Dcadet050/SOAR-EDR-Project-/README.md

 Additionally, hosting the endpoint within the cloud environment allows the project to mimic the environment in which many modern organizations manage their remote systems.

-# Phase 2 - Endpoint Preparation
+# Phase 2 - Attack Simulation

 After creating the Windows Virtual Machine, the next step was to make sure the endpoint is prepared for detection testing.
 I created an installation key to install the LimaCharlie sensor.
 This enables endpoint monitoring and ensures response capabilities.
 LaZagne was also installed to simulate malicious credential access activity.